Voste2024/Aviation-Accident-Analysis/README.md

 The data used for the project can be found here: <a href='https://github.com/Voste2024/Aviation-Accident-Analysis/blob/main/AviationData.csv'>data</a>

-The presentation for this project can be found here: and the video presentation is here:
+The presentation for this project can be found here:<a href='https://github.com/Voste2024/Aviation-Accident-Analysis/blob/main/Aviation%20Accident%20Analysis.pdf'>slides pdf</a> and the video presentation is here: